la-ots/pelican/docs/components/buttons.md

 See [Status Colors](/foundation/status-colors) and [UI Colors](/foundation/ui-colors) for further color guidance.

 ### Icon-only Button

-Assistive technology reads the text of a button to the user to indicate the purpose of the button.
-Therefore, buttons which do not have text, but only icons, should contain text available to assistive technology.
+- Add text available to assistive technology.

-Icon-only buttons should be used sparingly and only when their meaning is clear to the user.
-Additionally, status colors should be considered to help reinforce this specific meaning (**Example**: A red warning button with a trash can icon would clearly signal a 'Delete' action).
+- Use sparingly and only when their meaning is clear to the user.

-They should not be used as a way to save space in a design.

 <div class="container-fluid">
     <div class="row">